jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 City by-laws, industry certifications, insurance regulations, labor laws, government lobbies full of lobbyists, the mountains of red-tape; the endless pages of today's rulebook is our society's Death Star because Darth Blockbuster uses it to prevent new and better technology reaching the frontline.
 But before you face Darth Blockbuster and blow up his superweapon, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.
 No, not the Force.
 I'm talking about evolution.

 https://www.youtube.com/watch?v=zD578MutMAk&list=PL4E3463842B01E133&index=14
 _I don't want to personify Darth Blockbuster.
 But here's an ad for an online investment brokerage.
 I have no idea if they're any good or not, but the ad displays the scenario that makes a person think, "how can I stop this change from happening."
-Once typical and esteemed positions of the Woodstock 1969 way of life, like reporters, professors, brokers, are facing this scenario and most choose to fight back.
-When you hear resistence, you should respond the same way a Leftists does where here racism, or a Conservative does when hearing socialism.
-Because empowering Main Street with Techvolution is the only way we overcome this selfish—albeit understandable—side of human Nature._
+Once common and esteemed positions of the Woodstock 1969 way of life, like reporters, professors, brokers, are facing this scenario.
+Only when Main Street has the right to always use better technology (Techvolution) can our society overcome the selfish—albeit understandable—side of human Nature that creates antagonists.
+Furthermore, when you see an antagonist fighting against new and better technology you should respond the same way Leftists do when hearing racism, or a Rightist do when hearing higher taxes, and fight for your rights._

 ## The Magic of Evolution - How Evolution Works